piecepackr/piecepackr/README.rst

 Why does the package sometimes use a different font then the one I instructed it to use for a particular symbol?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The program uses ``Cairo`` which uses ``fontconfig`` to select fonts.  ``fontconfig`` picks what it thinks is the 'best' font and sometimes it annoyingly decides that the font to use for a particular symbol is not the one you asked it to use (i.e. this sometimes happens to me in my demos but since the decks still look nice with the font it chooses I decided at some point not to waste anymore time banging my head on messing around with ``fontconfig`` configuration files trying to override ``fontconfig``).
 Also as a sanity check use the command-line tool ``fc-match`` to make sure you specified your font correctly in the first place (i.e. ``fc-match "Noto Sans"`` on my system returns "Noto Sans" but ``fc-match "Sans Noto"`` returns "DejaVu Sans" and not "Noto Sans").
 If this happens and you really care about it then the only way to guarantee your symbols will be dispatched would be to either make a new font and re-assign the symbols to code points in the Unicode "Private Use Area" that aren't used by any other font on your system or to delete from your system the fonts that ``fontconfig`` chooses over your font.
+To help determine which fonts are actually being embedded you can use the ``get_embedded_font`` function or executable.

 How do I use this package in piecepack rulesets?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~